Mount Panorama Circuit Bathurst - sacred place of the Australian motorsport

 In 1987, the Bathurst 1000 became a round of the short lived 1987 World Touring Car Championship.
 European teams raced against local Australian teams.
 Some European Teams, most prominently Rudi Eggenberger, ran questionable vehicles.
 His cars finished first and second on the road but were disqualified months later due to bodywork irregularities.
 The race win was therefore awarded to third-placed Peter Brock and team-mates Peter McLeod and David Parsons, who drove a Holden VL Commodore.

-Jim Richards had 35 starts at Bathurst
+Jim Richards has 35 starts at Bathurst

 After the Group A faded away in 1993, the Australian Touring Car concept was created for V8-powered Ford Falcons and Holden Commodores.
 This concept later evolved into the current V8 Supercar category.
 The regulations also created a separate class for 2-litre cars.
 From 1997 to 1999, due to television rights issues there were few separate races at Bathurst each year.
 Since 1999, Bathurst 1000 has become an exclusive race for V8 Supercars and that’s the current agreement.

-Jacky Ickx among Bathurst winners
+Lots of European among Bathurst 1000 winners

 We already mentioned Canadian Allan Moffat, who won four times.
 Along with him, other non-Australian winners are Finn Rauno Aaltonen, Britons John Fitzpatrick and Win Percy, Belgian Jacky Ickx, German Armin Hahne, Swed Rickard Rydell and New Zealanders Jim Richards, Greg Murphy and Steven Richards.
-Among active drivers, the most successful is Craig Lowndes with 5 victories.

 Bathurst 12 Hour became the must-visit event